theatrekid09/apache_spark_csv/README.md

-# Write A Simple ETL Using Python
+# Write A Simple ETL Using Python, Spark, & CSVs

 I created a simple etl pipeline to get a grasp of how data pipelines work from the ground up using csvs files and joining them together and loading them into cloud-hosted data storage.